 ABOUT POINT REYES SUMMER CAMP

 Point Reyes summer campers come from the greater San Francisco Bay area, the California coast from Santa Cruz to Arcata, and inland from Sacramento and the Sierra foothills.
-About 65% of campers return from year to year and all share a deep affection for Point Reyes and a love for the natural world and outdoor activities.
+Many campers return year after year and all share a deep affection for Point Reyes and a love for the natural world and outdoor activities.
 We host approximately 50 campers per session and maintain a 3-to-1 camper-to-staff ratio.
 To promote access for the underserved and to provide the richer experience of a diverse community, we provide full scholarships for 20% of our campers.
 Staff members have the opportunity to build leadership and teaching skills while living, working, and playing in a supportive community of dedicated professional environmental educators.